Using Momento with Cloudflare Workers

 My other co-founder is Daniela, who's not here today.

 Chris is being humble.
-He actually runs our developer ecosystem team or maybe he is giving himself too much credit because he's technically a manager, not really.
+He actually runs our developer ecosystem team or maybe he is giving himself too much credit because he's technically a manager, not really in it.

 I'm just kidding.
 Memento is a serverless cache.